Workplace productivity statistics for 2022

 There are many reasons a person can feel stressed out, from personal relationships, health, and financial issues, to work-related stress.

-Yet, if we want our performance to be the best it can be, we ought to learn how to deal with it.
+Yet, if we want our job performance to be the best it can be, we ought to learn how to stay focused while dealing with a personal crisis.

 Take some time to develop a strategy, and put it into your schedule.